OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 -----------------------------------

 Automated installation with PXE_ and Anaconda_ is possible using either UEFI_ or legacy BIOS_ booting.
+You can either:

+* Configure the node's **boot order** with PXE_ network booting as the first boot device, or

+* When powering up the server, PXE_ network booting can be selected using the console, typically by pressing the F12 or F10 Function_key_ as shown in the console.

-If the node's **boot order** has been configured with PXE_ network booting as the first boot device, and you have also installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the server.
+When you have installed the above pxeconfig_toolkit_ and used pxeconfig_ to setup the client boot process, then it is sufficient to power cycle and/or start up the server.

 The :ref:`UEFI_network_boot` ensures that:

 * Kickstart_ OS installation will be performed automatically.
 * The installation process can be viewed in the node's console (physically or in the BMC_ web browser window).
 * The Kickstart_ method described above therefore provides a **totally automatic and hands-free** Linux OS installation of nodes, suitable for a large Linux cluster and other scenarios.

-Alternatively, when powering up the server, PXE_ network boot can be selected from the console, typically by pressing the F12 or F10 button as shown in the console.

 .. _Kickstart: https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#chapter-1-introduction
 .. _Kickstart_file: https://anaconda-installer.readthedocs.io/en/latest/kickstart.html